 Can I get a copy of my pension statement?

-If you received a pension statement in 2015, you can download your pension statement here.
-You will need to log in first.
-If you don’t have a DigiD, you can request a copy by completing this form.
+If you received a pension statement in 2015 or a following year, you can download your pension statement in Mijn StiPP Pensioen.
+You will need to log in first with DigiD.
+If you don’t have a DigiD, you can request a copy of your pension statement using the contact form.

 How can I give you my new address?

 If you move abroad, you will need to inform us of your new address.
-This applies even if you already live abroad and you move house there.
+This applies also if you already live abroad and you change addresses there.
 StiPP will not be informed of your new address automatically.
-Let us know your new address here.
+Inform us of your new address through the contact form.

 Do I need to register my partner?